TheVishnuKumar/lwc-streaming-api/README.md

 Attributes
 ----------
-This component have three types of attributes.
+This component has three types of attributes.
 1. **channel**: This is required attribute.
 Define the channel name.
 Ex:  /topic/NewContactCreated and event/My_Event__e.

-2. **api-version**: This is optional attribute.
-It defines that which api version will be used for cometd.
-If you omit this then it will take 45.0 as default version.
+2. **api-version**: This is an optional attribute.
+It defines that which API version will be used for cometd.
+If you omit this then it will take 45.0 as the default version.

-3. **debug**: This is optional attribute.
-It takes boolean value as the parameter.
+3. **debug**: This is an optional attribute.
+It takes the boolean value as the parameter.
 It allows you to see various logs on console.
-By default this is set to false if you omit this.
+By default, this is set to false if you omit this.

 Events
 ------
-This component have two types of events.
+This component has two types of events.
-1. **onmessage**: This event fire when any streaming api sends the payload/message.
+1. **onmessage**: This event fire when any streaming API sends the payload/message.
 You need to define the handler for your component to get the value from this event.
 You can get payload from this: event.detail.payload

-2. **onerror**: This event fire if any kind of error happens at the LWC streaming api component.
+2. **onerror**: This event fire if any kind of error happens at the LWC streaming API component.
 You need to define the handler for your component to get the error message from this event.
-You can get error from this: event.detail.error
+You can get the error from this: event.detail.error

 **Note**: You can define debug=true to see all the console results as well.

 Methods
 ----------
-This component have three types of methods that you can use to re-subscribe, unsubscrive and check the status of subscription.
+This component has three types of methods that you can use to re-subscribe, unsubscribe and check the status of the subscription.
-1. **subscribe()**: Subscribe the channel if it was destriyed or unsubscribe.
-You cannot Subscrive a chaneel if it already Subscrived.
-It prevent the multiple payload event from streaming api.
+1. **subscribe()**: Subscribe the channel if it was destroyed or unsubscribe.
+You cannot Subscribe a channel if it already Subscribed.
+It prevents the multiple payload event from streaming API.

 2. **unsubscribe()**: Unsubscribe the channel.
-You can Subscrive a chaneel if it is unsubscribed.
+You can Subscribe a channel if it is unsubscribed.
 We can use this to stop receiving payloads.

-3. **checkConnection()**: This methods returns true or false.
+3. **checkConnection()**: This method returns true or false.
 If the channel is subscribed then it will return the true else false.

 Example
 -------------
-**Step 1.** Create a push topic using Developer Console.
+**Step 1.** Create a push topic using the Developer Console.
 Copy the following code and execute in the developer console.
 What will it do?
 It will create a push topic name NewContactCreated.
-Whenever a contact record get created.
+Whenever a contact record gets created.
 It will send the payload to the onmessage event.
 ```
 PushTopic pushTopic = new PushTopic();
 pushTopic.Name = 'NewContactCreated';